 The State offers all covered members flu shots at State sponsored clinics each year, beginning in October.
-A complete schedule of all flu shot locations is now available.
+A complete schedule of all flu shot locations is now available for your convenience.

 The plan will only pay for the cost of the vaccine and the administration fee for members who choose to receive influenza vaccine somewhere other than a State sponsored clinic.
 Vaccines received at the pharmacy must be CVS Caremark participating pharmacy, and submitted through the pharmacy program.
 Vaccines received at a medical provider, must be received at a participating provider.

 Flu Vaccinations are offered to the following groups covered by the health plan: